Section Navigation

 As a member of The Cam Academy Trust, one of our core principles is the ‘International Principle’, which means that we have a strong international emphasis in our educational provision, both within and beyond the classroom.
 A strong international aspect to all young people’s education is crucial in its own right and because it is crucial for the positive functioning of all societies: Languages promote curiosity about and an appreciation of different cultures and ways of life, as well as encouraging a more open-minded view of the world.

 Our curriculum builds on the foundations provided by pupils’ study of MFL at KS2.
 All pupils study Spanish as their first modern foreign language.
 More than 60% of the cohort also study a second modern foreign language – either French or German - which they take up in October of Year 7.
 The vast majority of pupils study at least one of these languages to GCSE level and we use the AQA specification for all three languages.
+In addition to our core curriculum, we are also in our second year of the Mandarin Excellence Programme so pupils in Y7 and 8 have the opportunity to study Mandarin after-school, with the aim of being able to sit their GCSE in Mandarin at the end of Y11.

 If you would like to view related Key Stage 5 courses, please click the links below: